 Another kid favorite is Draper Girls Country Farm, down in the middle valley.
 Visitors U-pick here in season or buy fresh from the farmstand, where they can also stock up on unpasturized apple cider made on-site, jams, jellies and premium cuts of lamb.
 Pumpkins of all shapes, sizes and unique markings adorn the base of tree trunks and old farming equipment around the farm.
 A cherished wooden swing hangs from the branch of a giant tree.
 And to top it all off, they have a petting zoo!
 If you want to immerse yourself in real life on the farm, check out their vacation rental house on-site – a genuine farmstay.

+A fall harvest tour through the Hood River Valley is most fun from late September through October.
 As October comes to an end, many of the fruit loop spots shut down to visitors for the year.
-So if you’re inspired to go and see it all now, then really go now, as in next weekend.
-Make Hood River your base and explore from there.
-(For a few lodging ideas, check out our Columbia River Gorge tripfinder map).
 If you plan your visit for November or December, you’ll still find plenty of farm stands open, and some of the wineries are open for tasting year-round.
 And of course, the fun of the harvest begins anew next June with strawberries, cherries and raspberries.

 IF YOU GO

 Get the full trip description and our suggested itinerary for this fall trip in our e-book, Autumn Escapes in the Pacific Northwest.
 We dish on all the best places to stay and eat in the region.